 Some 50% value left ^

-The 3 old out of specs power capacitors removed ^
+The 3 old "out of specs" power supply capacitors removed ^

 All three together just over 800 µF capacity left. ^

 New capacitors, new diodes, new wiring, set to 240V mains Voltage ^

 Replacement of the 3 caps by one high quality 10000 µF 100V LL cap. ^

 New caps and some new wiring, all useless wiring left out ^

 Old versus new ^